dlt-hub/dlt/docs/website/blog/2023-11-27-dlt-data-lineage.md

         return load_info
 ```

-Any changes in the underlying data are captured by the dlt load_info.
+Any changes in the underlying data are captured by the dlt **load_info**.
 To showcase this we will filter the data to remove the **Branch** and **Tags** columns from Store and Shopify data respectively and run the pipeline.
 Later, we will add back the columns and rerun the pipeline.
-These new columns added will be recorded in the load_info packages.
+These new columns added will be recorded in the **load_info** packages.

-We will add the load_info back to BigQuery to use in our Dashboard.
+We will add the **load_info** back to BigQuery to use in our Dashboard.
 The Dashboard will provide an overview data lineage for our ingested data.

 ```python
 if __name__ == "__main__":